 In the subsequent process of re-arranging, I included a selection of images from three categories: East Asia, the first category that appeared early in January.
 I also included images from Germany since my research focus was on German media landscape.
 And I included images from Italy because those are astonishingly so much different from the German ones and rather similar to those in the East Asia category.

-After a period of experimenting with various re-arrangements, I decided to create three short videos that show a constant stream of mask images while adapting an aesthetic of cursory scrolling through a visual landscape.
+With those photographs, I created three short videos (each 8:30 min) which show a constant stream of mask images while adapting an aesthetic of cursory scrolling through a visual landscape.
 I wanted the images to keep the ephemeral, transitory character of online news imagery, but also wanted to narrow the attention of the viewer on the differences and similarities between the three selected categories.
-In the digital news media environment, journalistic images are scattered across countless news articles and are mixed up with header images, portraits, slideshows and so on.
-The three streams make it easier to recognize similarities and differences between the images that are not apparent while seeing the images online as part of news articles published over the course of seven months.
+In the digital news media environment, journalistic images are scattered across countless news articles.
+The three streams make it easier to recognize similarities and differences between the images which are not apparent while seeing the images online as part of news articles published over the course of seven months.

 Creating and viewing the video work is inevitably based on our subjective experiences as human beings.
 Each interpretation of the images is related to what we have already seen and learned, to what we memorize and how we feel towards masking.
-To finish this short overview of my research-based process, I would like to share what was most striking for me while producing this work – for me as a human being that experienced mask-wearing long before the coronavirus pandemic due to several shorter and longer stays in Taiwan, South Korea and Hong Kong.
+To finish this short overview of my research-based process, I record what was most striking for me while producing this work – for me as someone who experienced mask-wearing long before the coronavirus pandemic, due to several shorter and longer stays in Taiwan, South Korea and Hong Kong.

 These similarities and disparities surprised me because according to the cultural hypotheses, the Italian stream should rather be similar to the German one and rather not be similar to the Asian one.
 In Italy, wearing a face mask in public space is as new as in Germany; in both countries the meaning of masking is shaped by medical use and the cultural tradition of masks as an item of disguise.
-It would be interesting to compare the Italian stream with images published in Italian-language media to see whether the act of wearing a mask is also visually connected to being social and close to others.
 Since we do learn visually – consciously and unconsciously – while looking at media images, the German stream makes me wonder what we did learn visually in the first months of the pandemic while looking at images that frame the act of wearing a face mask mainly as a source of strangeness, discomfort and distance.